Sorry, you need to enable JavaScript to visit this website.

 C. Do you expect to file a tax return for the current tax year?

-If YES, then your Family Size includes all of these individuals:
+If YES, then your Household Size includes all of these individuals:

 • You, and